mabhijithn/channelselect/README.md

 ## Features
-Utility-based channel Selection: Selects the _best N_ channels of A  the following LS minimization problem
+Utility-based channel Selection: Selects the _best N_ channels of A in the following LS minimization problem

 	min_w ||Aw - b||^2